-- 7).
-It is the supreme law because it exists; it exists because the will of the people is reflected in it." - 48.
-The sole and noblest purposes of our Founding Fathers were to establish a State where no one will be subjected to any maltreatment and humiliation so that everyone's fundamental human rights and freedoms and respect for the dignity and worthy of the human person are guaranteed.
-This is only possible where all powers of the Republic belong to the people and the people only.
-And all this lofty ideals can only be materialized in a State where rights of the people given through the constitution and laws are absolutely guaranteed and protected by a free, fair and independent judiciary. - 49.
+The sole and noblest purposes of our Founding Fathers were to establish a State where no one will be subjected to any maltreatment and humiliation so everyone's fundamental rights that human freedoms and respect for the dignity and worthy of human person are guaranteed. the This is only possible where all powers of the Republic belong to the people and the people only.
+And all this lofty ideals can only be materialized in a State where rights of the people given through the constitution and laws are absolutely guaranteed and protected by a free, fair and independent judiciary.

 In the above Parliamentary debates, Bangabandu Sheikh Mujibur Rahman stressed upon the rights of the people to be secured so that our next generation could claim that they are living in a civilized country.
 He also highlighted the human rights which would be secured to the citizens, meaning thereby on the question of rule of law there cannot be any compromise.
-The father of the nation hinted that in our constitution, the people's right with their participation in the affairs of the Republic and their hopes and aspirations would be enshrined.
-Participating in the debate, Dr. Kamal Hossain, one of the Founding Fathers of the constitution clearly expressed that the fundamental rights of the citizens would get priority; that this constitution would inspire the citizens and all powers of the Republic belong to the people and their exercise on behalf of the people shall be effected only under and by the authority of the constitution.
+The father of the nation hinted that in our constitution, the people's right with their participation in the affairs of the Republic their hopes and aspirations would be enshrined.
+Participating in the debate, Dr. Kamal Hossain, one of the Founding Fathers of the constitution clearly expressed that the fundamental rights of the citizens would get priority; that this constitution would inspire the citizens and all powers of Republic belong to the people and their exercise on behalf of the people shall be effected only under and by the authority of the constitution.
 He also assured that the independence of the judiciary shall be protected.
 Syed Nazrul Islam pointed out that the foremost precondition of Democracy is separation of judiciary from the executive, that is to say, the rule of law should be established in such a way that the judiciary shall be independent in true sense and that the judiciary can perform its responsibilities independently.
 M/S Asmat Ali Shikder, Ali Azam, M. Monsur Ali, Khandaker Abdul Hafiz, Abdul Malek Ukil, Asaduzzaman Khan, Md.
 Azizur Rahman, M. Shamsul Hoque, Mir Hossain Chowdhury, Ahsan Ullah, Taj Uddin Ahmed, Sirajaul Huq, Abdul Muttaquim Chowdhury, Abdul Momin Talukder, Md.
 Abdul Aziz Chowdhury, Suranjit Sen Gupta and Enayet Hossain Khan expressed their opinions in same voice with the above leaders.
 Their advice, proposals, opinions and aspiration have been reflected in the preamble, article 7 and Part III of the constitution.
-Therefore, the impugned provisions of the Code of Criminal Procedure have to be looked into and interpreted in the light of the deliberations and historical background as well the constitution of the People's Republic of Bangladesh.
+Therefore, the impugned provisions of the Code of Criminal

+Procedure have to be looked into and interpreted in the light of the deliberations and historical background as well the constitution of the People's Republic of Bangladesh.